 - Sprinkle au jus & ranch on top of the roast.

-- Place several pepperoncini peppers on top of the roast.
+- Place several pepperoncini peppers and the diced stick of butter on top of the roast.

 - Cover and cook on low for 6-8 hours until the meat is soft.